Snowflake¶

 -

-: Specifies the Instance Secret type (key-value-properties). -
+type: Specifies the Instance Secret type (key-value-properties). -

-: Access control level (read-only or read-write). -
+acl: Access control level (read-only or read-write). -

 For more information, refer to the configurations section.

-Step 2: Apply the manifestΒΆ
+Step 2: Apply the manifest¶

-command.
+To create the Snowflake Instance Secret within DataOS, use the apply command.
 Since Instance Secrets are Instance-level resources, do not specify a workspace while applying the manifest.

-Step 3: Validate the Instance SecretΒΆ
+Step 3: Validate the Instance Secret¶

-To validate the proper creation of the Instance Secret in DataOS, use the get
+To validate the proper creation of the Instance Secret in DataOS, use the get command.

-To get the list of all the Instance Secrets within the Dataos environment execute the following command.
+To get the list of all the Instance Secrets within the DataOS environment execute the following command.

 dataos-ctl resource get -t instance-secret -a